teyinla/Palmorial_Group_Project/README.md

 # Palmorial_Group_Project
 This analysis is based on gender-related issues within Palmorial Group, a manufacturing company based in Nigeria.

 This analysis was carried out using PowerBI.
-The project aimed to answer the following problems:
+The project aimed to answer the following questions:

 <ol>
    <li>What is the gender distribution in the organization?
 Distil to